-When you contract for services with a funeral establishment, the law requires it to give you an itemized statement of your choices, including estimates of any costs that are unknown at the time.
-The statement must also include charges for outside vendor services arranged by the funeral establishment such as flowers, clergy honoraria, newspaper notices, music, etc. Make sure the statement includes only those items you have selected.
-If you have chosen a funeral package, the statement should describe all the goods and services that are included.
-Be sure you have the total dollar amount in writing before you sign the contract.
+When you contract for services with a funeral establishment, the law requires you receive an itemized statement of your choices, including estimates of any costs that are unknown at the time.
+The statement must also include charges for outside vendor services arranged by the funeral establishment such as flowers, clergy honoraria, newspaper notices, and music.
+Make sure the itemized statement includes only those items you have selected.
+If you have chosen a funeral package, it should describe all the goods and services that are included.
+Be sure you have the total dollar amount in writing before you sign a contract.